 How to prevent dry drowning and be safe while swimming

 Dry drowning may not be a medical term, but you should take any near-drowning incident seriously, Dr. Grover says.

 Tragically, drowning and near-drowning events are leading causes of death in children.
 And you can drown in just a few minutes, even in water as shallow as an inch.

 How can you prevent these tragic incidents?

 - Supervision: Always watch kids closely when they’re in or near the water.

-- Have a dedicated watcher: When gathering in large groups, assign one adult to watch one or two specific children, so that someone is always looking out for kids.
+- Have a dedicated watcher: When gathering in large groups, assign one adult to watch one or two specific children, so someone is always looking out for kids.
 If you’re swimming in areas without a lifeguard, don’t do so alone.
 Make sure someone knows where you are and is keeping an eye out.

 - Install perimeter protection: Install fences and gates around pools so nobody sneaks in unattended.

 - Pay attention to safety warnings.
-If a beach or pool have “No swimming!” signs, take that seriously, even if things look safe.
+If a beach or pool has “No swimming!” signs, take that seriously, even if things look safe.
 There’s usually a good reason why you shouldn’t take a dip.

 - Buy safety gear: Make sure kids wear life jackets around the water.

 - Know first aid: Learn basic swimming skills and cardiopulmonary resuscitation (CPR).